The materials module wraps every applicable

 2) Construct the palette

-With no params, the palette ships with the full default catalog.
+With no params, the palette uses the default catalog.

 Or override texture size and UV scale: